 The Program: The Bachelor of Innovation™ family of programs is an internationally unique interdisciplinary undergraduate program between the College of Engineering and Applied Science (EAS) and College of Business (COB).
 Bachelor of Innovation™ (BI) is a family structure, similar to a Bachelor of Science (BS) or a Bachelor of Arts (BA), in which particular majors are defined.
-Included degrees (in alphabetical order): BI in Business Administration, BI in Computer Science, BI in Computer Science Security, BI in Electrical Engineering, and BI in Game Design and Development.
+Included degrees (in alphabetical order): BI in Business Administration, BI in Computer Science, BI in Computer Science Security, BI in Data Analytics and Systems Engineering, and BI in Game Design and Development.
 Each degree in the program is composed of an emphasis major, an innovation core, and one of 4 cross-discipline cores.

 Student Outcomes: Beyond the already expected technical depth of a UCCS Bachelor graduate, BI students emerge with a distinctive set of experiential skills.
 These competencies include the following: multi-year multi-discipline team experience working on real problems with local companies; an understanding and experience in the innovation process that transforms ideas into sustainable societal impact; an understanding of business basics, policy, and intellectual property; and through cross-discipline a deeper exploration of globalization issues, creative communication, and technology impact on business.
 The BI program will benefit both business and science/engineering students as they learn to work together to solve problems.